dshuvalov/apollo-aplication-demo/server/README.md

-# Catstronauts - server
+# Catstronauts - client

-The starting point of the `server` code after completing the Odyssey Lift-off IV course.
+This is the server part of Catstronauts app and the final solution after completing Odyssey Lift-off courses.